pontuscode/graphql_declarative_wrapper/README.md

 # Todo

-## Add typesImplementingInterface to resolver without arguments
+## Add typesImplementingInterface to resolver without arguments - done

 ## Fix traversePath in the validation algorithm